8 1/4” Dia x 3 9/16” High (21 cm x 9 cm)

 The shape bowl is Kashiki which used for Confectionary Bowl.

+The bowl has 5 different Flowers design intricately painted.
 The foot of bowl has comb design of Nabeshima Bowl.

 It came with Kiri wood Tomobako.
 The top of Tomobako has